The 8 Best Sequencer VST Plugins (Free and Paid Options)

 You can use your MIDI controller to trigger these effects in real-time.
 Not just for recording, but this can be a great option for live performances if you are looking to run one plugin instead of several individual ones with similar effects.
 This will take some of the load off your C.P.U.

-Max for Live Sequencer Plugins
+max for live Sequencer Plugins

 Ableton Live has some brilliant Max for Live stock step sequencers.
 Since these are built specifically for the DAW, they are designed to integrate into your workflow very easily.
 One of the most well-loved ones is the ‘Probability’ Pack.